Danny Woodhead: College career

-In 2004, Woodhead began attending Chadron State College in Chadron, Nebraska, where he rushed for 1,840 yards as a true freshman.
+In 2004, Woodhead began attending Chadron State College in Chadron, Nebraska, where he rushed for 1,840 yards as a freshman.
 Woodhead was the first recipient of a full athletic scholarship at Chadron State in its 96-year history.

 In 2005, Woodhead carried the ball 278 times for 1,769 yards, averaging 6.4 yards per carry, and 21 touchdowns.
 He also had 30 receptions for 367 yards, averaging 12.2 yards per reception.

 In 2006, through 12 games, Woodhead rushed for 2,740 yards, a new all-division single season rushing record, surpassing Kavin Gaillaird.
 Including the playoffs, his rushing yards in 2006 totaled 2,756.
 He also led his team to the NCAA Division II playoffs in 2006, losing to Northwest Missouri State.
 Northwest Missouri State managed to hold Woodhead to a season low 16 yards rushing on 16 carries while giving up 79 yards receiving, which was more than double anyone on the Northwest Missouri team.
 Chadron also had 327 yards of total offense compared to Northwest Missouri State's 306.

 Through 39 games, Woodhead's 606 points equated to 15.5 points a game, the highest ever in NCAA Division II.
 Only Dan Pugh of Mount Union College, a Division III school in Alliance, Ohio, with 248 points in 2002 and Barry Sanders of Oklahoma State with 234 in 1988, had ever scored more points in a season than Woodhead scored in 2006.
 However, in 2007 Abilene Christian University's Bernard Scott broke Woodhead's Division II record by scoring 39 touchdowns (234 points).

 Woodhead accumulated 7,441 yards on the ground, for his career, giving him a career average of 190.8 yards per game.
 He rushed for more than 200 yards in 19 of his 39 appearances and scored in 37 consecutive games, both of which are NCAA all-division records.